 Series tagline: How do you love someone who believes they don’t deserve your love?

-Warning: Not so much in this part but over the series there are a lot of references to other shows, actors etc. so there may be spoilers for them.
+Warning: Not so much in this part but over the series there are a lot of references to other shows, actors, movies, games etc. so there may be spoilers for them.

 Disclaimer: I am a lowly fan.
 This is FANfiction.

 A/N: I started writing a vignette but it grew into a rather large fanfic and then I had to split it into sections and now the chapters have grown into double digits.
-Also, this was a stand-alone story I had written but never posted and I thought it made a good prologue to True/Troubled Beauty so I’m posting it now.
+Also, I started writing this quite a while ago so Mickey’s still in it.

 Feedback: helps me to keep writing and keep improving and is GREATLY needed.
 Please?

 When Past Lives and Current Loves Collide

 “Rose, we’re receiving a distress message.
 Press the blue button to put it onscreen.”
 Rose is slightly shocked by the Doctor’s harsh, urgent, commanding tone but then he smiles, trying to convince her that it is all just an adventure and not that people desperately need their help.
 He knows it’s the latter; he feels it and can’t ignore it.
 Rose presses the button.

 “Please help….”
 The message is highly damaged, barely comprehensible but the Doctor understands.
 “Ship…badly damaged…scavenged by pirates.
 I’m fine… Captain isn’t.
 He hid me… protect…ship.
 Alive… he’s unconscious.
 We’re alone now, dead in the water.
 Please… help us.”
 The woman pleads, tears cleaning her smoke-stained face.
 He recognised her immediately.

 “Yes.”
 He replies and is already busy with the TARDIS, working out how to rescue her.